scala/scala-lang/blog/_posts/2025-02-25-rock-the-jvm-partnership.md

 Read on for details and sponsored links to the Scala courses.

-## About Daniel Ciorcîrlan and Rock the JVM
+## About Daniel Ciocîrlan and Rock the JVM

 Daniel Ciocîrlan is a seasoned Scala developer, educator, and the founder of Rock the JVM.
 With over 500 hours of video tutorials and courses, he has helped more than 100,000 developers worldwide.
-He has also conducted in-person training sessions for major companies such as Adobe, Apple, Google and Microsoft.
+He has also conducted in-person training sessions for major companies such as Adobe, Apple and Microsoft.
 For his dedication in teaching Scala and speaking at Scala conferences and meetups, he has been recognized as a [Scala Ambassador](https://www.scala-lang.org/ambassadors/).

 Rock the JVM is a learning platform focused on Scala, functional programming, and related technologies.